debasishm89/Stupid/README.md

 Licence
 =======
-This software is licenced under a Beerware licence althouhg the following libraries are included with Stupid and are licensed separately.
+This software is licenced under a Beerware licence although the following libraries are included with Stupid and are licensed separately.

 - pydbg
 - paimei - https://github.com/pedramamini/paimei